usnistgov/ACMVPDocs/_sources/te/index.rst

 TE Impacted by Supplemental TE Filters
 ________________________________________

 In addition to the basic TE filtering criteria, supplemental filters further refine the selection of applicable test evidence based on specific module properties and security features.
-Table 5 highlights the TEs affected by these supplemental filtering properties, which include factors such as authentication mechanisms, cryptographic output capabilities, tamper response measures, and other specialized security attributes.
-By applying these filters, the validation process can be optimized to focus on the most relevant security assurances while reducing redundant or inapplicable tests.
-This targeted approach enhances the efficiency and accuracy of the TE selection process.
+Table 6 highlights the TEs affected by these supplemental filtering properties, which include factors such as authentication mechanisms, cryptographic output capabilities, tamper response measures, and other specialized security attributes.
+By applying these filters, the validation process can be optimized to focus on the most relevant security assurances while reducing redundant or inapplicable tests, which enhances the efficiency and accuracy of the TE selection process.

-.. table:: Table 5: TEs Affected by the Supplemental Filtering Properties
+.. table:: Table 6: TEs Affected by the Supplemental Filtering Properties

    +------------------------------------------------------------------------+---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------+
    | **Filter Property**                                                    | **Include If True** | **Exclude If False**                                                                                                                                                                                                                                                                                                                                       | **Number of Affected TEs** |